All Episodes

 This whole Messiah thing is blown up.

-I think the trip, the world tour was a disaster.
+I think the trip, the world tour, was a disaster.

-The American people, you know, there's I'm telling you something, folks.
+The American people, you know, there's, I'm telling you something, folks.

 He had a 15-point lead.

-The American people just don't want to vote for a rookie, somebody they don't know, who shows up on across the pond and starts trashing this country.
+The American people just don't want to vote for a rookie, somebody they don't know, who shows up across the pond and starts trashing this country.

 They would appreciate perhaps even a little thanks from somebody who seeks to be their leader and their president.

-The media's doing everything they can to point out that he's not a B celebrity, he's not one of these pop culture icons, brainless celebutards.
+The media is doing everything they can to point out that he's not a B celebrity.

-Uh, they're just they're circling the wagons, but it is hit and it is stuck.
+They're circling the wagons, but it is hit and it is stuck.

 And you can tell it's stuck by how much the Obama campaign keeps trying to brush it off.

-If it were, and and they're out there saying, you know, this is really bad for Senator McCain.
+If it were, and they're out there saying, you know, this is really bad for Senator McCain.

-This is the drive-by is the Obama campaign.
+This is drive-by is the Obama campaign.

 This is really bad for Senator McCain.

-Why this this is diminishing Senator McCain?
+This is diminishing Senator McCain.

 Well, if that's right, then they should want him to do it even more, right?